revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-101.Can you list out python logging functions?
+101. Can you list out python logging functions?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- **logging.info()**  for the detailed output of events that occur during normal operation of a program.
+- **logging.info()**  for the detailed output of events that occur during the normal operation of a program.
 - **warnings.warn()** issues a warning for a runtime event if the issue is avoidable.
 - **logging.warning()** issues a warning for a runtime event if we need to note the event even when the client can do nothing about it.
 - **logging.error()**, **logging.exception()** report the suppression of an error without raising an exception